 In the 2020s, most people would call a working cell phone a need, not a want.
 But that doesn’t mean you need the latest phone the day it comes out or an expensive unlimited data plan.
 Many people use only a couple of gigabytes of data per month and could save a bundle by cutting back to a pay-per-gig phone plan.
 Spend some time comparing the many plans available.

-Cable subscriptions can easily cost more than $100 per month, or $1,200 per year.
+If you want to cut monthly expenses, cable TV is a good place to start.
+Cable subscriptions can easily cost more than $100 per month or $1,200 per year.
 When you use a streaming service or two instead, you’ll probably pay under $40 per month.
-That’s a significant savings.
-Just don’t go too crazy signing up for every streaming service out there or you could wind up paying more than you would for cable.
-Almost all providers now have “skinny bundles” which allow you to choose only the channels you want, which can offer substantial savings.
+That’s a significant saving.
+Just don’t go too crazy signing up for every streaming service out there, or you could wind up paying more than you would for cable.
+Almost all providers now have “skinny bundles,” which allow you to choose only the channels you want, which can offer substantial savings.

 If you don’t pay close attention, it’s easy for your financial situation to get out of control.
 A good budget, Earned Wage Access, and cutting back on expenses that don’t bring value to your life are all strategies that can turn financial fragility into financial stability.